MEU(SOC) pistol: M45A1 CQBP

 In 2012, the Marine Corps awarded Colt a contract for up to 12,000 M45A1 pistols with an initial order of 4036 pistols.
 The Marine Corps issued the M45A1 to Force Reconnaissance companies, MARSOC and Special Reaction Teams from the Provost Marshal's Office.

 The improved M45A1 CQBP features several changes to the original M1911A1 design.
 One feature is the dual recoil spring system that spreads out the recoil force of the .45 ACP round by lowering the peak force of the recoil pulse.
 It also has 3-dot tritium night sights, a 5-inch national match barrel, ambidextrous safety, picatinny rail, and a desert tan Cerakote finish.

+A U.S. Marine with the All Domain Reconnaissance Detachment, 11th Marine Expeditionary Unit, sights in with an M1911 pistol while conducting dry-fire drills during Realistic Urban Training exercise at Marine Corps Air Station Yuma, Arizona, Feb.
+21, 2021.

 In 2016, USMC command stated that MARSOC had replaced the M45A1 with the Glock 19, largely from a logistic standpoint, not from a performance and reliability standpoint, as a result of other SOCOM branches using the Glock 19.
 As of March 2019, Force Recon, and other units still use the M45A1 and some units have the Glock 19 or Beretta M9A1 as an alternative.

-The current M45A1 does not have a “USMC” rollmark on the slide for either Military or Civilian sales.
+The current M45A1 does not have a “USMC” rollmark on the slide for civilian sales.
 Marine HQ requested Colt to stop marking the pistols as such.
 All M45A1s are currently marked “COLT***M45A1” and have a darker, flat dark earth Ion Bond type finish referred to by Colt as “Decobond”.
 While not as corrosion resistant, it is a far more durable finish.

 The M45A1 ships with Wilson Combat 47 7 round magazines, and is a production grade weapon, rolling off the same line as the commercial M45A1 with identical markings and parts.
 Colt also offers a custom shop civilian model to achieve higher accuracy, but the Marine issue model is the production grade pistol.